January 31, 2023 (Updated: May 4, 2023)

 Due to the amount of information they give on a topic, pillar pages are often long.
 Now, we’re not talking 10,000 words, but expect to push into the thousands.
 In fact, longer pages tend to rank better on Google than shorter posts—but more on that later.
 With landing pages, it’s all about leads and conversion.
 You’re not showing off your knowledge, you’re getting right to the point.
 Your word count will reflect this, with pages often coming in at under 500 words.

-A pillar page focuses on the major long-tails for a topic.
-Starting at the top, you’ll define your main topic, then move into increasingly specific headings.
+A pillar page focuses on the top-level topic or keyword you’re targeting.
+Starting with a head term or primary keyword, you define your main topic, then move into more specific subtopics.
 Structure this page like a blog post, moving through a H1, H2s, and H3s if you need them.
 Each of these H2 subtopics should also have its own page, which you’ll link to as you write.

-A landing page usually only has one or two brief sections.
+A landing page usually only has one or two brief sections, with the goal of converting leads.
 You’ll have your main heading and subheading, and a call to action.
 In longer landing pages, you might have a section of informational text, but this is only if your product or service needs explaining.
 As we saw with Great Jones, we understand what they’re selling right away from the photos and titles they use without the need for additional text to explain the products in detail.

 The buyer’s journey categorizes people into different stages based on their awareness of your brand.
 And one of the biggest differences between landing pages and pillar pages is how it serves the consumer’s position in the marketing funnel.
 A pillar page is information heavy, meaning it’s typically aimed at customers that are right at the initial stage of their journey.
 They are a form of top-of-the-funnel marketing that help generate awareness of your brand and what you offer.